 Instead of buying artificial products aimed at boosting metabolism, why not try some natural foods that have been proven to have a positive effect on metabolic rate.
 Some of these include:

 The basis of any weight loss program is physical activity and diet.
-To maintain a healthy metabolic rate it largely comes down to regular exercise and a healthy diet with regular meal times and sufficient sleep.
+Maintaining a healthy metabolic rate largely comes down to regular exercise and a healthy diet with regular meal times and sufficient sleep.